-Grounds for Disciplinary Action (These procedures also apply to distance education.)
+Grounds for Student Code of Conduct Violation (These procedures also apply to distance education.)

 Student conduct must conform to District and College rules and regulations.
-If a Student Code of Conduct violation occurs while a student is enrolled in any program of instruction within the District, to include distance education programs, he or she may be disciplined for one or more of the following causes that must be District related.
-These categories of behavior are not intended to be an exhaustive list, but are examples of causes and are good and sufficient causes for discipline, including but not limited to the removal, suspension, or expulsion of a student.
-Other misconduct not listed may also result in discipline if good cause exists (Education Code Section 76034).
+If a Student Code of Conduct violation occurs while a student is enrolled in any program of instruction or co-curricular offering within the District, to include distance education programs, he or she may be subject to Student Conduct Action for one or more of the following causes that must be District related.
+Except in response to conduct specified in subdivisions (g) and (h) of Section 76033, no student shall be removed, suspended, or expelled unless the conduct for which the student is disciplined is related to college activity or college attendance.
+This section is not intended to limit provisions of federal law, or limit the ability of community college districts to take appropriate action under federal law.

+These categories of behavior are not intended to be an exhaustive list, but are examples of causes and are good and sufficient causes for Conduct, including but not limited to the removal, suspension, or expulsion of a student.
+Other misconduct not listed may also result in Conduct if good cause exists (Education Code Section 76033, 76034).